mkulesh/onpc/doc/Pioneer/README.md

 https://github.com/mkulesh/onpc/blob/master/doc/Pioneer/Pioneer_AVR_104.xlsx
 The first sheet contains the list of supported models, it seems to be Pioneer started the support of Onkyo ISCP protocol in 2016 with models VSX-831 and VSX-LX101.

-The difference between the message format and commands for these two protocols is huge.
-The app supports currently Onkyo ISCP protocol only for two reasons:
-- Actual documentation about Pioneer receivers is not available
-- I have no older Pioneer model available for testing

-However, the app is open source and distributed under GPLv3 license.
-It is completely legal to fork the app and expand communication protocol by Pioneer commands.
-I can support such a development.